KatieHill-Fr-Gr/catseye-frontend/README.md

 ## Build

-To speed up development, I used Vite to provide basic scaffolding for the app and also reused an Image Upload component I developed for a previous project Re-Lux).
+To speed up development, I used Vite to provide basic scaffolding for the app and also reused an Image Upload component I developed for a previous project (Re-Lux).

 #### 1) Core Layout & Navigation

-I began by setting up a responsive layout based on the Figma UI/UX design with consistent styling.
+I began by setting up a responsive layout based on the Figma UI/UX design with consistent styling:

 - Homepage
 - Navigation bar